Luukus/SWBF2-Classic-Hack/README.md

 *If there's interest I'll continue to add and build out more features, so please star to show it!*

 ## Run
-You will need to either download the built DLL from this repository's releases, from UnknownCheats ([at this link](https://www.unknowncheats.me/forum/other-fps-games/598340-star-wars-battlefront-2-classic-2005-esp-aimbot-internal.html)), or build it yourself.
+You will need to either download the built DLL from UnknownCheats ([at this link](https://www.unknowncheats.me/forum/other-fps-games/598340-star-wars-battlefront-2-classic-2005-esp-aimbot-internal.html)) or build it yourself.
 Build details will be below.
 After getting your hands on the DLL, you will need to run SWBF2 from Steam and then use an injector (like GuidedHacking's Injector) to inject it into your game.
 You can inject it at anytime.
 To uninject it press the `End` key.